karl-frascari/front-end-learning-path/README.md

 The idea is to create a path to make easier to learn Frontend in 2020 from basics to advanced.

-This basic version is very inspired on (Amazing learning path):<br />
+This basic session is very inspired on (Amazing learning path):<br />
 https://github.com/kamranahmedse/developer-roadmap <br />
 https://roadmap.sh/frontend